Hotel shooting in Augusta leaves man injured

 The victim was taken to the hospital to be treated for non life threatening injuries.

-The suspect, who is believed to be under the influence of drugs and alcohol, was treated for minor cuts sustained from damaging the room and taken into custody.
+The suspect, Jerome Fitzgerald Hayes of Lithia Springs, Georgia, who is believed to be under the influence of drugs and alcohol, was treated for minor cuts sustained from damaging the room and taken into custody.

 The incident remains under investigation and no further information will be released at this time.